 About the project

-VP Interiorismo worked in this project in all its design stages.
-We worked on it from beginning to end for two years, working with several architects and engineers along with our office's designers.
+This was a project in which VP Interiorismo participated in all design stages.
+We worked on it from start to finish, for two years, collaborating with various architects, engineers and designers from our office.

 The Spa is currently located in a space that was not being used: the basement.
 This place used to be filled with machines, stockrooms, and laundry machines.
 We were faced with many challenges setting up this place trying to figure out how our design would merge with its space constraints.
 The hotel never stopped running, so the construction had to be discrete so guests would not be bothered.
 Our client was really worried about the lack of space, but he was aware guests needed an elegant first-class spa.